abhishekghoshh/database-helper/docs/mongodb/index.md

 Why Indexes?

 An index can speed up our find update and delete query.
-If our query is like `db.products.find({ seller : “Max” })` then MongoDB will search for the entire collection for the seller name `“Max”`, which is also called as `COLLSCAN` and this can take a while if there is million record.
+If our query is like `db.products.find({ seller : "Max" })` then MongoDB will search for the entire collection for the seller name `"Max"`, which is also called as `COLLSCAN` and this can take a while if there is million record.

 So, in that case we can create a `Index` on `Selle`r field.
 MongoDB will create an `Ordered` list with all the values of the `Seller`s and all the items of this list will have a pointer to the actual document in the collection.
-Now if we run the exact query then Mongodb will see that there is an `Index` on Seller so MongoDB will run `IXSCAN` and directly jump to `“M”` which will speed up the querying.
+Now if we run the exact query then Mongodb will see that there is an `Index` on Seller so MongoDB will run `IXSCAN` and directly jump to `"M"` which will speed up the querying.

 But we should not overdo the indexes.
 If we can index on all fields, then it will certainly improve the performance for the find query but for the `insert` query it will slow down.
 As now it will again have to update the Ordered list for every field index for every insert and update.